There are two sides to the coin when it comes to call center workforce management (WFM):

 - Advanced features like virtual agents, AI-driven productivity tools, and rich automation

-If you’re a high-growth or high-volume call center with skilled customer service agents, look no further than workforce management from Nextiva.
+If you run a high-growth or high-volume call center with skilled customer service agents, WFM from Nextiva gives you the structure and control you need to scale with confidence.

 Related: How to Spot Call Center Absenteeism and Fix It